NIST Special Publication 800-37

 The second step of the RMF is to select the appropriate subset of security controls from the control catalog in NIST Special Publication 800-53.

 Revisions

-First Revision
+First

 NIST Special Publication 800-37 Rev. 1 was published in February 2010 under the title "Guide for Applying the Risk Management Framework to Federal Information Systems: A Security Life Cycle Approach".
 This version described six steps in the RMF lifecycle.
 Rev. 1 was withdrawn on December 20, 2019 and superseded by SP 800-37 Rev. 2.

-Second Revision
+Second

 NIST Special Publication 800-37 Rev. 2 was published in December 2019 under the title "Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy".
 Among other changes, this version increased the number of steps in the RMF from six to seven, by adding a new "Prepare" step as step 0.